elastisys/terms/terms-of-service.md

     <td>
         Installation and configuration of all related Compliant Kubernetes components:
         <ul>
-            <li>Setup of virtual machines and related infrastructure on the cloud provider</li>
+            <li>Setup of virtual machines and related infrastructure on the infrastructure provider</li>
             <li>Setup of Compliant Kubernetes</li>
             <li>Setup of related networking configuration (accessible on public Internet IP)</li>
             <li>Setup of initial user privileges</li>
         </ul>
-        Notes: Customer selects Environment dimensioning as well as authentication provider for installation.
+        Notes: Customer selects Environment dimensioning as well as identity provider for installation.
     </td>
     <td></td> <!-- Customer R -->
     <td>X</td> <!-- Customer A -->